Hierarchical File System (Apple): History

 Apple introduced HFS in September 1985, specifically to support Apple's first hard disk drive for the Macintosh, replacing the Macintosh File System (MFS), the original file system which had been introduced over a year and a half earlier with the first Macintosh computer.
 HFS drew heavily upon Apple's first operating system with a hierarchical file system, SOS for the failed Apple III, which also served as the basis for hierarchical file systems on the Apple IIe and Apple Lisa.
 HFS was developed by Patrick Dirks and Bill Bruffey.
-It shared a number of design features with MFS that were not available in other file systems of the time (such as DOS's FAT).
+It shared a number of design features with MFS that were not available in other file systems of the time.
 Files could have multiple forks (normally a data and a resource fork), which allowed the main data of the file to be stored separately from resources such as icons that might need to be localized.
 Files were referenced with unique file IDs rather than file names, and file names could be up to 31 characters long.

 However, MFS had been optimized to be used on very small and slow media, namely floppy disks, so HFS was introduced to overcome some of the performance problems that arrived with the introduction of larger media, notably hard drives.
 The main concern was the time needed to display the contents of a folder.
 Under MFS all of the file and directory listing information was stored in a single file, which the system had to search to build a list of the files stored in a particular folder.
 This worked well with a system with a few hundred kilobytes of storage and perhaps a hundred files, but as the systems grew into megabytes and thousands of files, the performance degraded rapidly.